-NOTE: For typical duct systems, the temperature rise will fall within the range specified on the data label (with the blower speed at the factory recommended setting) shown in Table 7 (page 21) or Table 8 (page 23).
+NOTE: For typical duct systems, the temperature rise will fall within the range specified on the data label (with the blower speed at the factory recommended setting) shown in Table 8 (page 23).
 If the measured temperature rise falls outside the specified range, it may be necessary to change the blower speed.
 Lowering the blower speed increases the temperature rise and a higher speed decreases the temperature rise.

 The unit is equipped with a multi speed motor.
 On units with ECM type motors, speed selection is made by moving the leads on the blower motor terminal block.
-The speed taps for adjusting the motor speed are shown in Table 7 (page 21) or Table 8 (page 23).
-Refer to the Blower Speed section (page 12) for additional information.
+If the unit is equipped with a PSC type motor, speed selection is made by moving the leads on the furnace control board.
+The speed taps for adjusting the motor speed are shown in the unit wiring diagram or Figures 11 & 12 (pages 27 & 28).
+Refer to the Blower Speed section (page12) for additional information.